ApelegHQ/ts-cms-ep-sfx/AUDITING.md

 ### Cryptographic primitives

-This application relies on the primitives exposed by the `SubtleCrypto` API, and the cryptographic operations used are restricted to what is needed to construct and parse a Cryptographic Message Syntax (CMS) payload.
+This application relies on the primitives exposed by the `SubtleCrypto` API for constructing and parsing a Cryptographic Message Syntax (CMS) payload.

 The following methods of the `SubtleCrypto` API are used: